 Proof & Trust

-The Proof group lets you record where a model’s inputs come from, attest the formulas a reviewer has checked, and later prove the workbook hasn’t silently drifted — backed by an append-only, tamper-evident ledger.
+The Proof group lets you record where a model's inputs come from, attest the formulas a reviewer has checked, seal the ledger state, and hand auditors signed artifacts they can verify offline.

 What the Proof system does

-As you build or review a model, ModelxcelPro can record two kinds of evidence: a binding that pins a hardcoded input to an external source (with a SHA-256 snapshot of that source), and a signature in which a reviewer attests a formula or a block of formulas.
+As you build or review a model, ModelxcelPro can record two kinds of workbook evidence: a binding that pins a hardcoded input to an external source with a SHA-256 snapshot, and a signature in which a reviewer attests a formula or a block of formulas.
 Both are written to an append-only proof ledger.
-On save, the ledger is persisted inside the workbook itself — in a hidden CustomXMLPart, so it travels with the file through rename or email — and mirrored to a .mxproof sidecar for fallback and command-line tooling.
+On save, the ledger is persisted inside the workbook itself in a hidden CustomXMLPart, so it travels with the file through rename or email, and mirrored to a .mxproof sidecar for fallback and command-line tooling.
 Because the ledger is a hash chain, any later edit, re-order, or tampering is detectable.

 The end-to-end workflow